TUDelft-CITG/OpenTNSim-Notebooks/README.md

 If you wish to run the notebooks using Microsoft Azure, use the following set-up to get started.

 1. Create a Microsoft [account](https://docs.microsoft.com/nl-nl/azure/notebooks/quickstart-sign-in-azure-notebooks).
-2. Go to the following [Azure Notebooks website](https://notebooks.azure.com/joris-denuijl/projects/OpenCLSim).
+2. Go to the following [Azure Notebooks website](https://notebooks.azure.com/joris-denuijl/projects/OpenTNSim).
 3. Clone the project, see [information](https://docs.microsoft.com/nl-nl/azure/notebooks/create-clone-jupyter-notebooks#clone-a-project) on cloning by Microsoft.
 4. Start the notebook server.
-5. Wait a short while before you run any of the notebooks, the environment takes some time to initialize with the additional packages (such as OpenCLSim and SimPy).
+5. Wait a short while before you run any of the notebooks, the environment takes some time to initialize with the additional packages (such as OpenTNSim and SimPy).